12 Jul Can My Home Be Salvaged After Fire Damage?

 Why bother with an emergency line once the fire is out and the damage is done?
 You may still be in need of restoration services as soon as possible in order to ensure that further issues do not spread through the affected areas.
 For example, if a fire burns through your roof and creates a hole, you might be facing water damage issues if it rains later on; this would cause a whole other spectrum of hurdles to face and restoration to be done.

 All Dry USA has a 24-hour emergency services line that allows our experienced property restoration team to be dispatched immediately to act as the first line of defense in helping to salvage your property.
-Whether it is a residential or commercial space that requires damage assessment and repairs, our expert team is prepared to tackle it.
+Whether it is a residential or commercial space that requires fire damage assessment and repairs, our expert team is prepared to tackle it.

 Once you are finished with all of the emergency responders, the restoration company you contacted will perform an assessment of your home to take in the amount of damage that was done.
 This typically involves assessing the extent of how far the smoke, soot, and fire traveled and how badly affected the areas are, such as the walls and furniture.